jmbealer/my-knowledge-base/linux/lpi-lpic-1.md

 - ln
 - ls

-#### 104.7 Find system files and place files in the correct location Weight: 2
+#### 104.7 Find System Files and place Files in the Correct Location Weight: 2

 **Description:** Candidates should be thoroughly familiar with the Filesystem Hierarchy Standard (FHS), including typical file locations and directory